IkramH98/IkramH98/README.md

 ### Full-stack web developer

 Dedicated Full-Stack Developer seeking a full-time role to kickstart a career in tech.
-I enjoy learning new skills, obtain a problem-solving mindset, work well collaboratively and adapt well in various environemnts.
+I enjoy learning new skills, obtain a problem-solving mindset, work well collaboratively and adapt well in various environments.

 Connect with me: